mgax/opslib/docs/tutorial/local.rst

 It will create a subdirectory named ``.opslib`` in our project where it will keep track, among other things, of which things got deployed successfully.
-It's useful to assume files don't change by themselves after we write them so that the deployment process is quick.
+It's useful to assume that files don't change by themselves after we write them, so that we skip them, and the deployment process is quicker.

 .. note::